micmejia/bible-dump/AMPC/Luke/Luke 22.md

-Then a servant girl, seeing him as he sat in the firelight and gazing [intently] at him, said, This man too was with [^k]Him.
+Then a servant girl, seeing him as he sat in the firelight and gazing [intently] at him, said, This man too was with Him.